Book Free Master Class

 Here’s an explanation of Support and Resistance Levels in five key points:

-Dynamic vs. Static Levels: Static support and resistance levels are fixed price points, while dynamic levels, like those provided by moving averages, change with price movement.
-Dynamic levels adjust with the trend, making them useful for tracking short-term changes within the broader market trend.
+Dynamic vs. Static Levels: Static support and resistance levels are fixed price levels and do not change, whereas the dynamic levels keeps changing and it is normally predicted by the moving averages .Dynamic levels adjust with the market movements, making them useful for finding out the short-term changes within the broader market trend.
+In our course, DICC will help you to find out these levels in the live market with expert guidance from the experienced traders.

 Here’s an overview of Trend Analysis and Structure in five key points: